kumarshivesh/node-real-estate-management/README.md

 1. Open Postman and create a new request.
 2. Select the Method: Choose `GET` from the dropdown menu.
-3. Enter the URL: Type http://localhost:3000/api/properties/fetch?locality_id=property_id into the URL field.
-Replace `property_id` with an actual property_id.
+3. Enter the URL: Type http://localhost:3000/api/properties/fetch?locality_id=locality_id into the URL field.
+Replace `locality_id` with an actual locality_id.
 4. Select `Body` as `none`.
 5. Send the Request: Click the "Send" button.
 6. View the Response: Verify the response.